tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/子应用体系_intl_en.md

 No. The subapplication system is designed with compatibility in mind.
 If the subapplication ID is not specified, all server APIs will manipulate the primary application by default.

 #### Will fees be charged for enabling the subapplication feature?
-The subapplication feature itself is free of charge; however, resources consumed by each subapplication will be billed under the VOD account.
+The subapplication feature itself is free of charge; however, resources consumed by each subapplication will be billed under the VOD account according to the VOD [billing rules](https://intl.cloud.tencent.com/document/product/266/2838).

-#### My company use the subapplication feature to implement business isolation.
+#### My company uses the subapplication feature to implement business isolation.
 How can the internal settlement/cost allocation be implemented for each business?
-VOD only generates one aggregated bill for the entire account.
+As described in [Limits](#p4) above, VOD only generates one aggregated bill for the entire account.
 If you have multiple businesses that require cost allocation, you can define and calculate the allocated costs based on the subapplication-level statistics provided by VOD.

 #### What will happen to a subapplication if my VOD service is suspended?
-If your VOD service is **suspended due to arrears**, all subapplications under your account will be disabled.
+If your VOD service is suspended due to arrears, all subapplications under your account will be disabled.

 #### Can I migrate videos from one subapplication to another?
 Resources of different subapplications are isolated, so resources of one subapplication cannot be migrated to another.